isabella232/office-developer-exchange-docs.fr-FR/docs/index.md

-# <a name="welcome-to-officedocs-dev-exchange-docs"></a>Bienvenue sur officedocs--exchange-documents des développeurs !
+# <a name="welcome-to-officedocs-dev-exchange-docs"></a>Bienvenue dans officedocs-dev-Exchange-docs !